Abdallahozaifa/Slide-Master/README.md

 ![image](https://cloud.githubusercontent.com/assets/10437615/15277277/2e59959a-1acd-11e6-9473-9778cf2c6c0b.gif)

 ##Introduction
 Slide Master is a version of a web slide player that reads lecture slides from a JSON file.
 It is mainly composed of a single iframe, the slide viewer onto which content is injected and managed.
-Slide Master is very user friendly and includes features such as
+Slide Master has a friendly user interface and includes features such as specialized notes for each individual slide, auto note save, audio for each individual slide, fullscreen mode.

 ## Team

 | <a href="http://hozaifaabdalla.com" target="_blank">**Hozaifa Abdalla**</a> | **Daniel Lopez** | **Alex Kiefer**</a> |
 | :---: |:---:| :---:|